Rebel028/proxygate/README.md

 # ProxyGate
-ProxyPivot is a simple yet powerful Golang-based HTTP proxy server that routes requests through a pool of provided proxy servers.
+ProxyGate is a simple yet powerful Golang-based HTTP proxy server that routes requests through a pool of provided proxy servers.
 It supports both HTTP and SOCKS5 proxies, offering flexible and secure request forwarding.

 ## Features